-Lily Flowers, with their spectacular array of colors and unique structures, are rich in meaning and symbolism around the world.
+Lily Flowers, with their spectacular array of colors and unique structures, are rich in meaning and symbolism worldwide.
 These flowers make excellent gifts, suitable for many occasions throughout the year.
 Here we’ll take you through everything you need to know about the history and origins of lily flowers, their meaning and symbolism, uses and benefits, and the most popular types grown and gifted today.

 Lily Flower Symbolism – Key Takeaways